acadonis/Project-4/README.md

 ### Styling

-I used vanilla Bulma styling for the site, given a coherant, modern overall look in an efficient amount of time.
+I used vanilla Bulma styling for the site, given a coherent, modern overall look in an efficient amount of time.
 The clear, bold styling is intended to present the user with only the information they require, and minimises general screen clutter.
 The mobile-first approach works well with this type of design, with responsiveness added in for tablet and desktop sizes but with the primary focus on clean, clear mobile experience.

-The project logo (placed in the navbar) unfortunately suffered an encoding issue when deploying to Heroku, which proved tricky to solve and is a current outstanding issue.
-This detracts more signifanctly from the design then I had anticipated, but is a good lesson in how apparently small changes to design can have a major impact, especially on websites with an intentionally minimal feel.
+The project logo (placed in the Navbar) unfortunately suffered an encoding issue when deploying to Heroku, which proved tricky to solve and is a current outstanding issue.
+This detracts more significantly from the design than I had anticipated, but is a good lesson in how apparently small changes to design can have a major impact, especially on websites with an intentionally minimal feel.

 ### Finished product